 Welcome to the Hamburg Area School District Food Service Department web page.
-As a partner in education, we are committed to providing our students and staff with wholesome, nutritious, and appetizing foods, served in a courteous and professional manner.
+As a partner in education, we are committed to providing our students and staff with wholesome, nutritious, and appetizing foods served in a courteous and professional manner.
 Our menus meet the standards set by the National School Lunch Program.

-Breakfast and lunch is served in all buildings.
+Breakfast and lunch are served in all buildings.
 The Middle School and High School have several serving lines that offer many options for selecting a reimbursable meal.
 These healthy, convenient, and economical meals contain high-quality ingredients from the five food groups: grains, vegetables, fruits, meat/poultry, and dairy products.
 Research has found a clear connection between good nutrition and student achievement, and schools that have implemented healthy food programs report fewer behavior problems.

 Free & Reduced Price Meals Information